Symbiotic Interactions Of Plants And Animals

 9. Describe the impact of symbiotic relationships on ecosystem dynamics.
 A. They have no impact on ecosystem dynamics B. They disrupt the balance in the ecosystem C. They contribute to the stability and functioning of ecosystems D. They lead to the extinction of species Answer: They contribute to the stability and functioning of ecosystems

-Wondering what past questions for this topic looks like?
-Here are a number of questions about Symbiotic Interactions Of Plants And Animals from previous years
+Nna, you dey wonder how past questions for this topic be?
+Here be some questions about Symbiotic Interactions Of Plants And Animals from previous years.

 An association between living organisms in which one organism lives on and feeds at the expense of the other organism is known as?